Csmnrpn/library/README.md

 # library

-A simple library app to keep track of read books
+A library app that uses local storage to keep track of read/not read books.

+<a href='https://csmnrpn.github.io/library/'>Live Demo</a>

+Made with:

+HTML
+CSS
+JavaScript